 Step 3: Consular Legalization of Japan Documents

 To finish your procedure, you need to complete this step – get your certified documents legalized by the Vietnam embassy in Japan.
+As such, this step is also known as Vietnam embassy legalization or Vietnam embassy attestation of Japan Documents.

 The documents to be submitted include: